top of page

 So many things pinged around my brain.
 How did I get here?
 Where’s my drive?
 My determination?
 My inspiration?
 Why am I not happy or fulfilled when I’m so blessed?
 For the love of God and all things holy, why can’t I simply find the energy, much less desire, to just make my flipping bed?

 I pondered this, as I had for many months, for the entire forty-five minute drive.
 I couldn’t quite put my finger on it.
-And I certainly couldn’t formulate a concise, clear answer to those, and the myriad other questions that had been dive bombing my consciousness relentlessly like horse flies in Savannah for what felt like eons.
+And I certainly couldn’t formulate a concise, clear answer to those, and the myriad other questions that had been dive bombing my consciousness relentlessly like sand gnats in Savannah for what felt like eons.

 I knew it was coming.
 And it did.
 “What brings you here?” she asked.
 And without indulging in my usual verbosity, I just blurted out the first thought that forced its way through all of the noise.